Am I experiencing depression?

 What causes depression?

-Many factors can contribute to depression.
+Many factors can contribute to depression, including experiencing racism and other forms of oppression, trauma, abuse, physical health issues, substance use and more.
 People may experience depression after a major change in their lives, such as:

 And sometimes, depression just happens for no clear reason.
 A combination of physical, psychological and environmental factors play a role in how you feel.
 Depression can also be genetic, which means that if someone in your family has experienced depression (e.g. a parent), you are more likely to experience it, too.